acorg/beast2-xml/README.md

                         2000)
   --screenLogEvery N    How often to write logging to the screen (i.e.,
                         terminal). (default: 2000)
-  --mimicBEAUTi         If specified, add attributes to the <beast> tag that
+  --mimicBEAUti         If specified, add attributes to the <beast> tag that
-                        mimic what BEAUTi uses so that BEAUTi will be able to load the XML. (default: False) --sequenceIdDateRegex REGEX
+                        mimic what BEAUti uses so that BEAUti will be able to load the XML. (default: False) --sequenceIdDateRegex REGEX
                         A regular expression that will be used to capture